F5Networks/f5-aws-cloudformation/experimental/standalone/1nic/readme.md

   - Key pair for SSH access to BIG-IP VE (you can create or import in AWS)

 ## Security
-If your organization is security conscious and want to verify the authenticity of the template, you can open the CFT and ensure the following lines are present.
+This CloudFormation template downloads helper code to configure the BIG-IP system.
+If your organization is security conscious and you want to verify the integrityof this helper code, you can open the CFT and ensure the following lines are present.
 See [Security Detail](#securitydetail) for the exact code in each of the following sections.
   - In the */config/verifyHash* section: **script-signature** and then a hashed signature
   - In the */config/installCloudLibs.sh* section **"tmsh load sys config merge file /config/verifyHash"**